Summary

 Deep Kernel Learning and Deep GPs

-Gaussian Processes vs. Alternatives
+Gaussian Processes Compared to Alternatives

 | Model | Uncertainty | Small-data performance | Scalability | Interpretability |